Skip to content

 What is plumbing and drainage cover?

 It’s usually an add-on to your standard home insurance policy and can help in situations ranging from leaking or burst pipes, blocked drains, damage to your central heating or even flash floods.
+You can also buy standalone plumbing and drainage policies or have it included on a home emergency cover policy.

 Recent MoneySuperMarket claim data shows that escape of water is the second most common home insurance claim, with 29.02% of claims being related to it.